 - 3 projects with material lists: get a solid grasp of the fundamentals by making a metal cube; advance your skills with an intermediate-level welding table or a sofa table

-Complete 2 of this book’s 3 projects, and you will have the start of a strong welding foundation.
+Complete two of this book’s three projects, and you will have the start of a strong welding foundation.
 With less frustration and more success, you’ll enjoy your new hobby more.

 Welding For Dummies